ecadlabs/taquito/docs/set_delegate.md

 ## Delegate from an implicit address (`tz1` prefix)
 Taquito has two main methods that facilitate a delegate operation, `setDelegate()` and `registerDelegate()`

-The main difference between the 2 methods is that `registerDelegate()` will set the delegate to the current address while`setDelegate()` will set the delegate to another address (baker).
+The difference between the 2 methods is that `registerDelegate()` will set the delegate to the current address while `setDelegate()` will set the delegate to another address (baker).

 ### setDelegate()
 Use `setDelegate()` to delegate your coins to a registered delegate (baker).